 (e) Services provided for official or personal use of foreign diplomatic missions and family members of diplomatic missions.

-(f) Services provided to Reserve Bank of India
+(f) Services provided by Reserve Bank of India

 (g) Out of total value of service provided proportionate value of goods and material provided by the Service Provider